popey/snappy-docs/build-snaps/syntax.md

 As in the example, one may simply specify a string, in which case that source will be used regardless of the build environment.

-If the source instead needs to be dependent on the build environment, this keywords supports Snapcraft's [advanced grammar](#advanced-grammar).
-For example, if you require a specific source to be used on amd64, and another for
+If the source needs to be dependent on the build environment, this keywords supports Snapcraft's [advanced grammar](#advanced-grammar).
+For example, you can require a specific source to be used on amd64, and another for
 i386:

     - on amd64: https://my/amd64/source